ZakStar17/ash-examples/README.md

 After a buffer or image is created, its memory should be allocated and bind separately.
 Memory allocation and management is a manual task in Vulkan but you can use additional libraries to the job for you, like the [AMD Vulkan Memory Allocator (VMA)](https://github.com/gwihlidal/vk-mem-rs).
 It is better to use as few allocations as possible and try to suballocate as much as you can, unless the objects that you are suballocating have different memory requirements or the memory block hit some device limit.
 This is primarily for performance reasons but also because some systems will have a relatively low device limit on the number of total allocations that you are allowed to perform.

 As this example only creates two objects (a buffer and an image) the memory allocation is quite simple, only needing one block for the image and one for the buffer.

+### Image layouts

+Images are supported in opaque memory layouts defined by the implementation (driver).
+A command recorded in a command buffer can only operate on some specific set of image layouts and so an image layout may have to be transitioned multiple times in a command buffer.

+Images can be created in the `UNDEFINED` (undefined contents) or `PREINITIALIZED` (pre-written by the host) layouts, and after that the layout will have to be transitioned to one that is optimal and can be operated by the next command.

+There exists a `GENERAL` layout in which image contents are layed out linearly (row by row for 2D images).
+Most commands can operate on this layout, however won't be as efficient as transitioning the layout to a more optimal and using that one.
+In case the image contents are to be read by the host, it is generally better to copy the image contents to a buffer and have the host access the buffer instead.

 ## Memory heaps and memory types